jdoorduin/research_website_ic/content/authors/lisanne-roesthuis/_index.md

     url: 'www.radboudumc.nl'

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include ....
+bio: Lisanne Roesthuis is a technical physician at the Intensive Care Unit of the Radboud university medical center, where she combines patient care with research and teaching.

 interests:
   - Advanced Respiratory Monitoring
+  - Protective Mechanical Ventilation
   - Weaning
-  - Protective Ventilation

 education: